Let’s play a game. It’s a game about your phone number.

 Literally, NOTHING changes except you get marketing analytics.

-No. Convirza does offer a basic IVR functionality, but you don’t have to use it.
+No. Convirza offers a basic IVR functionality, but you don’t have to use it.
 You just simply tell our tracking phone numbers where to ring.

 I think what people are really asking is this: do I need to give everyone new extensions or phone numbers as direct lines?